rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 [^foundation]: TODO list to the footnote

-Code review:

 Alice: "You are memoizing a computation that is not always referentially transparent"
-Carol:  "I have manually tested it and this code has a 100% test coverage"
+Carol:  "I have manually tested it and, besides, this code has a 100% test coverage"
-Bob:  "We are assuming that it will be referentially transparent"
+Bob:  "We are assuming that it is referentially transparent and want consistent results when we use it"
 Alice: "Remember we patched a bug by updating a DB record in the middle of this computation, did you retest this scenario?"

-Carol: "No, I did not"
+This code review session shows a benefit of having a theorist around.

 _side_note_start